-DOLBY
+DOLBY DIGITAL

 Dolby Digital is the multi-channel digital signal format developed in the Dolby laboratories.
-Discs bearing the Dolby Digital (double-D symbol) logo were recorded with up to 5.1 channels of digital signals, reproducing a much better sound quality, with dynamic and spatial sound sensations that are much better than in the previous Dolby Surround.
+Discs bearing the double-D symbol were recorded with up to 5.1 channels of digital signals, reproducing a much better sound quality, with dynamic and spatial sound sensations that are much better than in the previous Dolby Surround.

-A Dolby Digital audio input can be configured relative to its format as follows:
+A Dolby Digital audio input can be configured relative to its format.

-Stereo: If the detected audio is of Dolby stereo format, you can default it to one of the following settings - Pro Logic, PLIIx Movie, PLIIx Music or None.
+2 Channel: If the detected audio is a 2 Channel Dolby Digital signal, you can default it to one of the following settings - Pro Logic, PLIIx Movie, PLIIx Music or None.

-Surround: If the detected audio is of Dolby Surround format, you can default it to one of the following settings -Surround EX, PLIIx Movie, and PLIIx Music, Stereo Downmix or None.

-None: If 'None' is selected, the Dolby Digital signal will be defaulted to the 'Stereo' or 'Surround' settings set forth at the 'PCM' option.
-See discussion below about 'PCM'.
+Surround: If the detected audio is a Surround Dolby Digital signal, you can default it to one of the following settings -Surround EX, PLIIx Movie, and PLIIx Music, Stereo Downmix or None.
+None: If "None" is selected, the Dolby Digital format will follow the "Digital" setting set forth at "Other" option under this menu section.
+See discussion below about "OTHER".